About Historical Golf

 Below is a GHSC-developed chart which displays Historical Golf Timelines in terms of the golf balls, types of golf clubs and shafts used.

 Three key time periods in the timeline are The Featherie Period (1618-1850), The Gutty Period (1850-1905), and The Rubber Core Ball Period (1905-1930).
 Prior to the use of the featherie, wooden and “hairy” hand-stitched golf balls were used.
-Improvements in the golf ball meant that shot distances and shot control improved greatly.
+Improvements in the golf ball meant that shot distances and shot control improved.

 The introduction of strong and durable hickory shafts into Scotland from the Americas in 1826 was another key event in the development of golf clubs.
 Besides hickory, other woods were used for shafts including ash, hazel and various hardwoods.
 Here’s a link to an excellent summary on the history of the golf shaft.